You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-Injuries from a premises case are as varied as the facts around them and can range from a bruised ego to torn ligaments, broken bones, and even traumatic brain injuries.
-As with any personal injury case, it is very important to seek treatment if you think that something is wrong.
-Because of the wide array of injuries, you may not know for a day or more if something is wrong.
-No lawyer can say whether you are hurt or not, that is a job for a doctor.
+Injuries from a premises case are as varied as the facts around them and range from a bruised ego to torn ligaments, broken bones, and even traumatic brain injuries.
+As with any personal injury case, it is imperative to seek treatment if you think that something is wrong.
+Because of the vast array of injuries, you may not know for a day or more if something is wrong.
+No lawyer can say whether you are hurt or not.
+That is a job for a doctor.
 If you think there may be something wrong, it is best to think of your health first and your case later.